Common questions.

 What is Vector?

-Is Vector only for Claude Code users?
+Is Vector only for Claude Code?

 Why local-first?